-- 1. Demonstrate ability to use digital imaging software - 2.
-Demonstrate ability to use current computer hardware - 3.
-Create hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing - 4.
-Discuss and describe expanding visual awareness - 5.
-Demonstrate an awareness of basic photographic principles underlying the new technologies and the ability to apply these interdisciplinary principles in the sciences and fine arts - Demonstrate understanding of ethics of the new technologies, including the principles of truthfulness in images, copyright, and appropriation - Recognize contributors from diverse cultures and backgrounds to contemporary electronic imaging
+- 1. Demonstrate ability to use digital imaging software. - 2.
+Demonstrate ability to use current computer hardware. - 3.
+Create hard copy photographic images for portfolio presentation and web appropriate images for electronic publishing. - 4.
+Discuss and describe expanding visual awareness. - Demonstrate an awareness of basic photographic principles underlying the new technologies and the ability to apply these interdisciplinary principles in the sciences and fine arts. - 6.
+Demonstrate understanding of ethics of the new technologies, including the principles of truthfulness in images, copyright, and appropriation. - Discuss the significance that photography has had on past and current social concerns and beliefs. - 8.
+Recognize and appreciate the motivations, concerns, and differences between selected photographers.